-Waterfront Seattle is a multi-year program containing 12 projects that will rebuild Seattle’s waterfront following the removal of the Alaskan Way Viaduct.
-Showcased here are a brand refresh, website design, and open house event advertising from my 4 years as lead designer on the program.
-All have the purpose of building project awareness and disseminating construction information.
+The City of Seattle's Waterfront Seattle is a program containing 12 projects to rebuild Seattle’s waterfront following the removal of the Alaskan Way Viaduct.
+As head designer on the program, I lead branding development and consistency, delegating tasks, and design of materials to build program awareness and disseminate construction information.

 A contemporary color palette and distinctive symbols are used to stand out against the grey concrete currently on the waterfront, giving posters, banners, and wayfinding excellent contrast.
 Bright, cheerful renderings are a positive look at the new parks and amenities Seattleites and visitors will be able to enjoy in the future.